 Choosing the Best Berries

 Now that we’ve covered the health benefits of berries, it’s time to pick them!
 Fresh berries are most plentiful during the summer, but you can always find them in the freezer section at the store.
-Select plump berries that are free of bruising and mold.
+Select plump fruits that are free of bruising and mold.
 Store fresh berries in the fridge and wash them just before use.
 Always buy organic to reduce your risk of toxins.
 Avoid canned, jarred and processed fruits with additives, coloring or sugars added.
-Keep dried berries to a minimum due to their high sugar content.
+Keep dried fruit to a minimum due to their high sugar content.

 How To Eat More Antioxidants

 Is it good to eat berries everyday?
 Yes!
 And berries can be enjoyed on most diets.
 So no matter what diet you follow, it’s wise to include some of these standout fruits.
 Enjoy 1/2 a cup to 2 cups of fresh or frozen berries daily.
-Berries are delicious on their own or added to pancakes, parfaits, yogurt, smoothies, salads or desserts.
+They’re delicious on their own or added to pancakes, parfaits, yogurt, smoothies, salads or desserts.

 Fruit Recipe Ideas